stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 Assume we'd like to write some web form, where users of our web application can decide how they like to be addressed.
-We give them a choice between two common predefined forms of address (Mr. and Mrs.), but also allow them to decide on a different form of address.
+We give them a choice between two common predefined forms of address (Mr and Mrs), but also allow them to decide on a different form of address.
 The possible choices should be encapsulated in an Idris data type: